Jira

 Retrieve a list of all Jira projects accessible to your account.

-Start At, Max Results, Order By, Query, Project Type, Project Status, Expand
+Start At, Max Results, Order By, Query, Type Key, Status, Expand

 Total Projects, Start At, Max Results, Is Last, Projects